 It makes a great make ahead starter or appetizer too – in the main image you can see it on thinly sliced and toasted rye bread, topped with microgreens, picked radish and fried capers.
 Here are my pickled vegetables and crispy capers recipes.

 If you want to be very fancy, you can make a terrine by doubling (or tripling) the recipe below.
 Line a loaf pan with plastic wrap then place sheets of smoked salmon inside the wrap and spoon the pâté in.
 When the loaf pan is full, cover and pop in the fridge overnight.

-You can also freeze it, be sure to freeze it in a narrow necked container to reduce exposure to air.
+It will be fine in a jar in the fridge for 5 days.
+Or you can freeze it, be sure to freeze it in a narrow necked container to reduce exposure to air.
 Defrost it overnight in the fridge.

 Active prep time: 10 minutes

 100g (3.5oz) full fat cream cheese (or mayo or cottage cheese – see notes above)